nevinbuilds/bruniai-action/README.md

           pr-url: "https://example-git-${{ steps.branch-name.outputs.branch_name }}-{{github.actor}}.vercel.app"
 ```

+## 📋 Requirements

+- 📦 GitHub repository
+- 🔑 OpenAI API key (set as `OPENAI_API_KEY` secret in your repository in `/settings/secrets/actions`)
+- 🔐 GitHub token with the following permissions to the repository:

+  - Read access to code, deployments, and metadata
+  - Read and Write access to commit statuses and pull requests

+The token is automatically provided by GitHub Actions as `GITHUB_TOKEN` when running in a workflow.

 ### 🔍 Preview URL format

 The preview URL format depends on your deployment platform.
 Here are the common formats: